SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 3. Provide the configuration file after you stopped one container and the list of nodes present in the `/nodes` folder.

-4. Propose a different approach to manage the list of backend nodes.
+4. (Optional:) Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
 You can also propose your own tools or the ones you discovered online.
 In that case, do not forget to cite your references.